 “It’s not my fault that I’m Japanese . . . yet it’s my worst crime that I am!”
-The words are those of Kaji, hero of The Human Condition, but in their anguish and existential despair, they also speak for the film’s director, Masaki Kobayashi, whose own experience closely paralleled that of his protagonist.
+The words are those of Kaji, hero of The Human Condition (1959–61), but in his anguish and existential despair, he also speaks for the film’s director, Masaki Kobayashi, whose own experience closely paralleled that of his protagonist.
 Like Kaji, Kobayashi found himself caught up, and unwillingly implicated, in his country’s wartime aggression.
-The Human Condition—nine and a half hours long, four years in the making—can be seen as one of the most monumental acts of personal expiation in all cinematic history.
+The Human Condition—nine and a half hours long, three years in the making—can be seen as one of the most monumental acts of personal expiation in all of cinematic history.

-The dilemma of the principled dissident—how can someone who rejects the basic tenets of an unjust society remain within it and avoid being tainted, and ultimately even corrupted, by it?—informs almost all Kobayashi’s mature work from the late 1950s onward, including his two most widely acclaimed movies, the samurai films Harakiri (1962) and Samurai Rebellion (1967), whose protagonists revolt against the cruel rigidities of the feudal system.
+The dilemma of the principled dissident—how can someone who rejects the basic tenets of an unjust society remain within it and avoid being tainted, and ultimately even corrupted, by it?—informs almost all Kobayashi’s mature work from the late fifties on (the sole exception being the visually stunning tour de force of his 1965 ghost-story anthology Kwaidan).
+This is the theme powerfully dramatized in his two most widely acclaimed movies, the samurai films Harakiri (1962) and Samurai Rebellion (1967), whose protagonists revolt against the cruel rigidities of the feudal system.
 But Kobayashi had broached these subjects early in his filmmaking career as well.

-His first two films—My Sons’ Youth (1952) and Sincerity (1953)—were light, sentimental dramas, fluent and well made but betraying the influence of his mentor at Shochiku, the veteran director Keisuke Kinoshita (Twenty-Four Eyes), and not giving much warning of what was to come.
-With his third film, however, The Thick-Walled Room (1953), Kobayashi not only tackled a taboo subject, the question of Japanese war criminals, but also dared suggest that those convicted and imprisoned were the small fry, often pressured into behaving as they did by their superiors, who had got off scot-free and retained high status in postwar Japan.
+His first two films—My Sons’ Youth (1952) and Sincerity (1953)—were light, sentimental dramas, fluent and well-made but betraying the influence of his mentor at Shochiku, the veteran director Keisuke Kinoshita (Twenty-Four Eyes), and not giving much indication of what was to come.
+With his third film, however, The Thick-Walled Room (completed in 1953), Kobayashi not only tackled a taboo subject—the question of Japanese war criminals—but also dared suggest that those convicted and imprisoned were the small fry, often pressured into behaving as they did by their superiors, who had got off scot-free and retained high status in postwar Japan.
 Alarmed that the film would offend the U.S. occupation authorities, Shochiku suppressed it for three years.
 Kobayashi prudently retreated back into Kinoshita-style romances.
-But in 1956, he returned to his social concerns with I’ll Buy You, a study of corruption in the world of professional baseball, rapidly followed by Black River (1957), exposing the rings of prostitution, gambling, and organized crime that clustered around U.S. bases in Japan.
+But in 1956, he returned to his social concerns with I Will Buy You, a study of corruption in the world of professional baseball, rapidly followed by Black River (1957), exposing the rings of prostitution, gambling, and organized crime that clustered around U.S. bases in Japan.

 In all three of these social dramas, Kobayashi was at pains to stress that it was the system rather than the individual that was at fault.
-By contrast with analogous U.S. films of the 1950s, which generally favor the reassuring “few bad apples” story line (From Here to Eternity would make for an interesting comparison), Kobayashi’s films indict a system putrid from top to bottom, where even the most well-intentioned find themselves implicated and dragged down, and finally helpless to effect reform.
-The fullest and most powerful expression of this view came in his next film, the towering epic The Human Condition (1959–61).
+By contrast with analogous U.S. movies of the fifties, which generally favor the reassuring “few bad apples” story line (From Here to Eternity would make for an interesting comparison), Kobayashi’s films indict a system putrid from top to bottom, where even the most well-intentioned find themselves implicated and dragged down, and finally helpless to effect reform.
+The fullest and most powerful expression of this view came in his next film, the towering epic The Human Condition.

-The film was closely based on Junpei Gomikawa’s six-volume novel of the same name, published in the mid-1950s.
-Kobayashi, recognizing it as ideal material for him, immediately snapped up the rights, though it took some years to persuade Shochiku to approve the project.
+The film was closely based on Junpei Gomikawa’s six-volume novel of the same name, published in the latter half of the fifties.
+Kobayashi, recognizing it as ideal material for him, immediately snapped up the rights, though it took some time and effort to persuade Shochiku to approve the project.
 Only when he threatened to quit the studio did they relent.
-Even a decade after the war, there was still widespread opposition to any criticism of Japan’s wartime regime—as indeed, in some quarters, there still is today—and once the film was made, Kobayashi was attacked as anti-Japanese by some of his compatriots.
+Even more than a decade after the war, there was still widespread opposition to any criticism of Japan’s wartime regime—as indeed, in some quarters, there still is today—and once the film was made, Kobayashi was attacked as anti-Japanese by some of his compatriots.

 Gomikawa’s novel is strongly autobiographical, but to Kobayashi it brought back vivid memories of his own wartime experiences.
 In 1942, shortly after starting his apprenticeship at Shochiku, he was drafted into the army and sent to Japanese-occupied Manchuria.
 Like Kaji, Gomikawa’s protagonist, he found himself in constant conflict with the brutal ethos of the Imperial Army, refusing to rise above the rank of private.
 “I withheld myself from becoming an officer,” he later recalled.
 “I had a strong conviction that I must resist authoritarian pressure.
 I was wholly against the power that bore down on us, and I was against the war itself.”
 At the end of the war, again like Kaji, he was captured and interned in a POW camp—though in Kobayashi’s case, he was held in Okinawa by the Americans, rather than the Russians, a mercifully less traumatic experience.